steffenskov/Dapper.DDD.Repository/README.md

 - Improvements to AggregateConfiguration injection, as the current "explicit interface" approach is a bit annoying for when adding support for new databases.
 - Sample project showing how to use the library
 - Support for deep nesting of ValueObjects (currently nested ValueObjects aren't supported)
+- Support for properties without setter
+- Support for StrongTypedId (and any other similar 3rd party types)

 ## Installation: